techdev5521/minimal-plone-buildout/README.md

 | `run-buildout.sh` | Runs Buildout in quick mode with verbose logging. |
 | `reset.sh` | Runs `clean`, `create-venv` and `run-buildout` in that order. |

-### Buildout Files
+### Buildout File
-There are two Buildout config files:
-- `buildout.cfg`
-- `secrets.cfg`

-#### `buildout.cfg`
-This is the primary configuration file.
-It does the following:
+Buildout is a package and environment manager built to maintain reproducible development environments given the same Python version and config file.
+The config file in this repo, `buildout.cfg` does the following:

-- Pulls the configuration files for Plone from Plone's website.
+- Loads the Plone 5.x configuartion files
-- Pulls the `secrets.cfg` file for sensitive data.
-- Enabled the [mr.developer extension](https://pypi.org/project/mr.developer/) to manage external packages.
+- Loads the [mr.developer](https://github.com/fschulze/mr.developer) externsion for managing external packages
-- Configures and activates the Plone section called `[instance]`.
+- Configures a minimal Plone 5.x part
-- Overrides Plone config package versions in the section called `[versions]`.

-#### `secrets.cfg`
-This is a special file that acts as a template for sensitive informaton like Plone login details.
-It has been committed to source control with default values and ignored.
-This file will not be updated when it is changed to avoid committing sensitive data.

-If this file need to be updated to change the template, it must be __temporarily__ removed from `.gitignore`, editted, committed then readded to the `.gitignore`.